carljparker/data-512/data-512-a2/README.md

 ## `annotated_comments` columns ##

+`rev_id`

-rev_id: MediaWiki revision id of the edit that added the comment to a talk page (i.e. discussion).
+MediaWiki revision id of the edit that added the comment to a talk page (i.e. discussion).

+`comment`

-comment: Comment text.
+Comment text.
 Consists of the concatenation of content added during a revision/edit of a talk page.
 MediaWiki markup and HTML have been stripped out.
 To simplify tsv parsing, \n has been mapped to NEWLINE_TOKEN, \t has been mapped to TAB_TOKEN and " has been mapped to `.
-year: The year the comment was posted in.
-logged_in: Indicator for whether the user who made the comment was logged in.
-Takes on values in {0, 1}.
-ns: Namespace of the discussion page the comment was made in.
-Takes on values in {user, article}.
-sample: Indicates whether the comment came via random sampling of all comments, or whether it came from random sampling of the 5 comments around a block event for violating WP:npa or WP:HA.
-Takes on values in {random, blocked}.
-split: For model building in our paper we split comments into train, dev and test sets.
-Takes on values in {train, dev, test}.

-`rev_id`

-`comment`

 `year`

+The year the comment was posted in.

 `logged_in`

+Indicator for whether the user who made the comment was logged in.
+Takes on values in {0, 1}.

 `ns`

+Namespace of the discussion page the comment was made in.
+Takes on values in {user, article}.

 `sample`

+Indicates whether the comment came via random sampling of all comments, or whether it came from random sampling of the 5 comments around a block event for violating WP:npa or WP:HA.
+Takes on values in {random, blocked}.

 `split`

+For model building in our paper we split comments into train, dev and test sets.
+Takes on values in {train, dev, test}.

 ## `demographic_information` columns ##

+`worker_id`

-worker_id: Anonymized crowd-worker id.
+Anonymized crowd-worker id.

+`gender`

-gender: The gender of the crowd-worker.
+The gender of the crowd-worker.
 Takes a value in {'male', 'female', and 'other'}.

+`english_first_language`

-english_first_language: Does the crowd-worker describe English as their first language.
+Does the crowd-worker describe English as their first language.
 Takes a value in {0, 1}.

+`age_group`

-age_group: The age group of the crowd-worker.
+The age group of the crowd-worker.
 Takes on values in {'Under 18', '18-30', '30-45', '45-60', 'Over 60'}.

+`education`

-education: The highest education level obtained by the crowd-worker.
+The highest education level obtained by the crowd-worker.
 Takes on values in {'none', 'some', 'hs', 'bachelors', 'masters', 'doctorate', 'professional'}.
 Here 'none' means no schooling, some means 'some schooling', 'hs' means high school completion, and the remaining terms indicate completion of the corresponding degree type.
-`worker_id`

-`gender`

-`english_first_language`

-`age_group`

-`education`

 ## `annotations` columns for personal attacks ##

-rev_id: MediaWiki revision id of the edit that added the comment to a talk page (i.e. discussion).
-worker_id: Anonymized crowd-worker id.
-quoting_attack: Indicator for whether the worker thought the comment is quoting or reporting a personal attack that originated in a different comment..
-recipient_attack: Indicator for whether the worker thought the comment contains a personal attack directed at the recipient of the comment.
-third_party_attack: Indicator for whether the worker thought the comment contains a personal attack directed at a third party.
-other_attack: Indicator for whether the worker thought the comment contains a personal attack but is not quoting attack, a recipient attack or third party attack.
-attack: Indicator for whether the worker thought the comment contains any form of personal attack.
-The exact question we posed can be found .
-The annotation takes on value 0 if the worker selected the option "This is not an attack or harassment" and value 1 otherwise.

 `rev_id`

+MediaWiki revision id of the edit that added the comment to a talk page (i.e. discussion).

 `worker_id`

+Anonymized crowd-worker id.

+`quoting_attack`

+Indicator for whether the worker thought the comment is quoting or reporting a personal attack that originated in a different comment..

 `recipient_attack`

+Indicator for whether the worker thought the comment contains a personal attack directed at the recipient of the comment.

 `third_party_attack`

+Indicator for whether the worker thought the comment contains a personal attack directed at a third party.

 `other_attack`

+Indicator for whether the worker thought the comment contains a personal attack but is not quoting attack, a recipient attack or third party attack.

 `attack`

+Indicator for whether the worker thought the comment contains any form of personal attack.
+The exact question we posed can be found .
+The annotation takes on value 0 if the worker selected the option "This is not an attack or harassment" and value 1 otherwise.

 ## `annotations` columns for aggression ##

-rev_id: MediaWiki revision id of the edit that added the comment to a talk page (i.e. discussion).
-worker_id: Anonymized crowd-worker id.
-aggression_score: Categorical variable ranging from very aggressive (-2), to neutral (0), to very friendly (2).
-aggression: Indicator variable for whether the worker thought the comment has an aggressive tone .
-The annotation takes on the value 1 if the worker considered the comment aggressive (i.e worker gave an aggression_score less than 0) and value 0 if the worker considered the comment neutral or friendly (i.e worker gave an aggression_score greater or equal to 0).
-Takes on values in {0, 1}.

 `rev_id`

+MediaWiki revision id of the edit that added the comment to a talk page (i.e. discussion).

 `worker_id`

+Anonymized crowd-worker id.

+`aggression_score`

+Categorical variable ranging from very aggressive (-2), to neutral (0), to very friendly (2).

 `aggression`

-`aggression_score`
+Indicator variable for whether the worker thought the comment has an aggressive tone .
+The annotation takes on the value 1 if the worker considered the comment aggressive (i.e worker gave an aggression_score less than 0) and value 0 if the worker considered the comment neutral or friendly (i.e worker gave an aggression_score greater or equal to 0).
+Takes on values in {0, 1}.

 # Licensing for data used #